GAUG-Contributions/Introduction_to_Blockchain_Technology/README.md

 ##### 7.5 Checking the credit balance of a node
 Send a `GET` request by using the `/get_node_credits` method.
 The input format is: `{"nodeId" : "idValue"}`, where the `idValue` is the `port number` of that node.

-### 8. Credits and rewards distribution system (NOT FINISHED COMPLETELY YET)

-`Brief explanation of the credits and rewards distribution system will be included.`

 ## Final version
 This is our final version for this project.